In an effort to reduce accidents, police are exploring ways to slow traffic entering Lincoln Drive from Kelly Drive.

 The current effort involves using cones to narrow traffic to one lane at different times of the day and during bad weather.

 Capt.
-Khalid Syed, commander of the 92d Police District, which covers Fairmount Park, said today that speed is the main factor in most accidents at that East Falls location and that complaints of a slippery patch in the area are unfounded.
+Khalid Syed, commander of the 92d Police District, which covers Fairmount Park, said yesterday that speed was the main factor in most accidents at that East Falls location and that complaints of a slippery patch in the area were unfounded.

 "They need to slow down," he said.
 "There is nothing wrong with the road surface."